ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_4.md

 ---
-title: Text Lesson
+title: Negotiating Ethics Applications for Data Sharing
-teaching: null
+teaching: 10
-exercises: null
+exercises: 15
 duration: null
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: We're now going to explore how to write an ethics application in a way that increases likelihood of it being approved.
 questions: null
 objectives: null
 keypoints: null